morganprieur/Some_of_my_work/README.md

 ----
 ## Literary Reviews
 **Python**
 Django network like application allowing to request and write books' and articles' reviews.

+Logged in users are allowed to follow others users by their username, or block them.
+They can see the posts of their followed users, and their own posts.
+They are also able to:
+- write tickets to request for an article or book review,
+- write a review answering to a ticket,
+- write a review and the ticket at the same time.

 [Repo](https://github.com/morganprieur/Literary_reviews/tree/main)